zuozhenggh/learning-library/data-management-library/database/db-partitioning/convert-table-partitioning/convert.md

-# Convert non-partitioned table to partitioned table
+# Convert Non Partitioned Table into Partitioned Table

 ## Introduction

 Oracle Database provides a mechanism to move one or more partitions or to make other changes to the partitions' physical structures without significantly affecting the availability of the partitions for DML.
-This mechanism is called online table redefinition.
-A non partitioned table can be converted to a partitioned table with a MODIFY clause added to the ALTER TABLE SQL statement.
-In addition, the keyword ONLINE can be specified, enabling concurrent DML operations while the conversion is ongoing.

 ![Image alt text](images/convert-non-partitioned-intro.png "Convert Non-partitioned Table Introduction")

 Estimated Lab Time: 20 minutes

+### Converting a Non Partitioned Table into Partitioned Table
+Converting a Non-Partitioned Table to a Partitioned Table can be quickly done with a MODIFY clause added to the ALTER TABLE SQL statement.
+In addition, the keyword ONLINE can be specified, enabling concurrent DML operations while the conversion is ongoing.

 ### Features